Oh! How I Hate to Get Up in the Morning: Performances

-The song is sung in the 1932 Betty Boop short entitled Oh!
+The song is sung in the 1932 Screen Songs short featuring Betty Boop entitled Oh!
 How I Hate to Get Up in the Morning.

 Yip Yip Yaphank

 The song appeared in two shows of 1918: Yip Yip Yaphank and Ziegfeld Follies of 1918.
 Yip Yip Yaphank opened on August 19 and Berlin made his entrance late in the show, being dragged from a pup tent by two other soldiers as he pretended to be asleep on his feet to sing "Oh!
 How I Hate to Get Up in the Morning".
 The song was a centerpiece of the show; both it and Berlin's performance received favorable reviews.
 According to reviewers, Berlin's voice was thin but his timing was perfect and he presented a hilarious stage persona.
 24 years later, The New York Times declared Yip "an immediate hit."

 The show was extended twice and exceeded its fundraising goal of $35,000.
 Estimates of the proceeds range from $83,000 to over $158,000, but the planned visitor center was never built because the war ended shortly afterward and Berlin was never informed what happened to the money.
 Berlin received no financial benefit beyond his ordinary sergeant's pay, but he was well compensated in publicity.
 He was recognized as a Broadway star wherever he went after he returned to civilian life.
 Along with the acclaim, however, he also "received a death threat and a kidnapping threat", which he took seriously enough to purchase a bulletproof limousine and hire a bodyguard/chauffeur.